Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems: Introduction

 Adjoint-based optimization problems typically consist of a simulation that is run forward in simulation time, producing data that is used in reverse order by a subsequent adjoint computation that is run backwards in simulation time.
-Figure~\ref{fig:dataflow} shows the resulting data flow.
-Many important applications in science and engineering have this structure, including seismic inversion.
+Many important numerical problems in science and engineering use adjoints and follow this pattern.

-In seismic inversion, the propagation of seismic waves through the earth's subsurface is simulated and compared with data from field measurements.
-The model of the subsurface is iteratively improved by minimizing the misfit between simulated data and field measurement in an adjoint optimization problem.
-Figure~\ref{fig:offshore_survey} shows the setup of the field experiment that produces the measured data~\cite{plessix2006review}.
-Storing all intermediate results as required for the data flow shown in Figure~\ref{fig:dataflow} is not feasible, since this would require tens of terabytes of memory, which is not commonly available on the machines used to solve these problems.
-To solve this problem, a number of strategies are used that are discussed in the following paragraphs.
-While this paper uses seismic inversion as a test case, most of these ideas, including the one presented in this work, are also applicable to other adjoint optimization problems.
+Since the data for each of the computed timestep in the forward simulation will be used later in the adjoint computation, it would be prudent to store it in memory until it is required again.
+However, the total size of this data can often run into tens of terabytes, exceeding the memory capacity of most computer systems.
+Previous work has studied recomputation or data compression strategies to work around this problem.
+In this paper we investigate a combination of compression and recomputation.